Breakdown55/Train-Station/README.md

 # Notes
 1. This program will use all resources available to it while training, so manually limiting CPU usage of the prorgam may work best for you.
+2. A labels.txt file is available in the folder where the models were saved to